-An additional dose of montelukast sodium tablets should not be taken within 24 hours of a previous dose.
-Patients already taking montelukast sodium tablets daily for another indication (including chronic asthma) should not take an additional dose to prevent EIB.
-All patients should have available for rescue a short-acting β -agonist.
+An additional dose of Montelukast Sodium should not be taken within 24 hours of a previous dose.
+Patients already taking Montelukast Sodium daily for another indication (including chronic asthma) should not take an additional dose to prevent EIB.
+All patients should have available for rescue a short-acting $\beta$ -agonist.
 Safety and efficacy in patients younger than 6 years of age have not been established.
-Daily administration of montelukast sodium tablets for the chronic treatment of asthma has not been established to prevent acute episodes of EIB.
+Daily administration of Montelukast Sodium for the chronic treatment of asthma has not been established to prevent acute episodes of EIB.